• Skip to primary navigation

 Cornbread is a great complex carbohydrate.

-Honestly, I’m convinced cornbread doesn’t get enough attention in the wellness arena.
+The humble cornbread doesn’t get enough attention.
 The low-carb trend has caused many to miss out on this simple pleasure.

 God created corn, among other complex carbs, with a purpose.
 Complex carbs are essential for energy, sleep, mood, and metabolism.
 One Green Planet says,